 In 2021, the new C-Box "Welcome back" was launched to support the collaborators returning to the offices.
-C-Box is a set of tools that allows teams to solve a specific problem.
+C-Box is a set of tools that allows teams The health crisis required specific meato solve a specific problem.
 Thus, any employee can organise a workshop independently.
 The purpose is to establish, at the level of every team, an organisation, rituals, and communication that allow the best of both worlds to be brought together, between remote work and face-to-face work.